Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4

 \section{Data and sample}

-In this work, we stack spectra extracted from MIGHTEE-HI DR1 \citep{Heywood2024}, a survey made of 15 deep MeerKAT pointings (94.2 h total) within the COSMOS field.
-MIGHTEE-HI DR1 covers two separate frequency ranges (960-1150 MHz and 1290-1520 MHz), where the former is the one used in this paper, targeting the \HI{} 21 cm line in the redshift range $0.22<z<0.5$.
-We refer to \citet{Heywood2024} for exhaustive details on data reduction and an accurate description of data products.
+In this work, we stack spectra extracted from MIGHTEE-HI DR1 \citep{Heywood2024}, a survey consisting of 15 deep MeerKAT pointings (94.2 h total) within the COSMOS field.
+The survey covers two separate frequency ranges (960-1150 MHz and 1290-1520 MHz), where the former is used in this paper, targeting the \HI{} 21 cm line in the redshift range $0.22<z<0.5$.
+Comprehensive details on data reduction and data products are provided by \citet{Heywood2024}.

-As input for the stacking pipeline, we use two different catalogs of candidate QGs, both covering the COSMOS field.
-The former defines quiescence with a double rest-frame color ($NUV-r$ vs $r-J$) criterion and is the same catalog used in \citetalias{Bianchetti2025}.
+We used two different catalogs of candidate QGs, both covering the COSMOS field, as input for the stacking pipeline.
+The first catalog defines quiescence using a double rest-frame color criterion ($NUV-r$ vs $r-J$) and is the same catalog used in \citetalias{Bianchetti2025}.
 We refer to that paper for a full description.
-The latter is inherited by \citetalias{Donevski2023} (to which we refer for details) and is originally made by 4362 galaxies at $0.01<z<0.7$ with spectroscopic data from the hCOSMOS survey\citep{Damjanov2018}.
-Here, the quiescent nature of the selected objects is identified by a combination of criteria: high 4000 \AA-break strength ($D_n4000 > 1.5$), ensuring robust separation between star-forming and candidate QGs (i.e., \citealt{Balogh1999}, \citealt{damjanov25}), and at least one additional criterion - either low specific star-formation rate (sSFR), placing objects more than five times below the \cite{speagle14} main-sequence, or UVJ color criteria for QGs (\citealt{muzzin13}).
-This catalog is supplemented with IR counterparts from Herschel Extragalactic Legacy Project \citep[HELP, ][]{Shirley2019} to assess the dust properties of the sample. \citetalias{Donevski2023} defines a candidate QG as dusty if it is detected (S/N>3) in at least four bands at $8 \le \lambda \le 500 \mu m$, with a reference 1$\sigma$ sensitivity of $\rm \approx 1 mJy$ at $\rm \lambda=250\mu m$.
-Galaxies not meeting this criterion are considered ordinary, dust-poor QGs.
+The second catalog is inherited by \citetalias{Donevski2023} and originally comprises 4362 galaxies at $0.01<z<0.7$ with spectroscopic data from the hCOSMOS survey\citep{Damjanov2018}.
+We provide here a brief summary of the catalog construction, but we refer to \citetalias{Donevski2023} for a full description.
+Here, the quiescent nature of the selected objects is identified using a combination of criteria.
+First, a threshold is set on high 4000 \AA-break strength ($D_n4000 > 1.5$), ensuring robust separation between star-forming galaxies (SFGs) and candidate QGs (i.e., \citealt{Balogh1999}, \citealt{damjanov25}).
+Furthermore, objects in the catalog meet at least one additional criterion, either (i) low specific star formation rate (sSFR), placing objects more than five times below the \cite{speagle14} main-sequence, or (ii) UVJ color criteria for QGs \citep{muzzin13}.
+We supplemented this catalog with IR counterparts from the Herschel Extragalactic Legacy Project \citep[HELP;][]{Shirley2019} to assess the dust properties of the sample. \citetalias{Donevski2023} define a candidate QG as dusty if it is detected (S/N>3) in at least four bands at $8 \le \lambda \le 500 \mu m$, with a reference 1$\sigma$ sensitivity of $\rm \approx 1 mJy$ at $\rm \lambda=250\mu m$.
+Galaxies that do not meet this criterion are considered ordinary, dust-poor QGs.